interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/Porting Shadertoy.md

 ##### Setup

-Create a GLSL TOP, and an Info DAT that looks at the GLSL TOP
+Create a GLSL TOP, and an Info DAT that looks at the GLSL TOP.